darachm/rhesis2/content/posts/the_importance_of_death_and_decay.md

 networks simply by the more attached nodes having greatly more consequences if they fail, thus attaching to them is beneficial.

+---

+some people are like weeds. they put their roots wherever they are, as much as they can. some people are like nuts. they require just the right conditions to germinate and put down roots. some people make clones of themselves, different personalities for different communities. (politicians)